21 (Adele album): Americas

-Released 22 February in the US, 21 debuted at number one on the Billboard 200 with first-week sales of 352,000 copies.
+Released on 22 February in the US, 21 debuted at number one on the Billboard 200 with first-week sales of 352,000 copies.
 The album remained in the top three for its first 24 weeks, the top five for a record 39 consecutive weeks, and the top 10 for a total of 84 weeks.
-That staggering sum ties the album with Bruce Springsteen's Born in the U.S.A. for the second-most weeks in the region.
+The album is tied with Bruce Springsteen's Born in the U.S.A. for the second-most weeks in the top 10 of the Billboard 200.
 21 became the best-selling digital album of all time in the US, selling 1.879 million copies by January 2012.
 On 17 May 2012, 21 became the 29th album since 1991 to sell over 9 million copies in the United States and became the first album in the United States to sell that amount since Usher's Confessions reached sales of 9 million in 2005.
-By November 2012, it had sold 10 million copies, a feat achieved in 92 weeks, making it the fastest album to sell 10 million since 'N Sync's No Strings Attached in 2001.
+By November 2012, it had sold 10 million copies, a feat achieved in 92 weeks, making it the fastest album to sell 10 million since 'N Sync's No Strings Attached in 2000.
 In February 2015, the album reached 208 straight weeks, or four years, on the Billboard 200 chart, spending only 24 of those weeks outside the Top 100.

 21 is credited with saving the first quarter album sales of 2012 in the United States.
 Without 21, the first quarter of 2012 would have been down 3.4% compared to the first quarter of 2011.
 21 sold more copies in the first quarter of 2012 than any album since 2005 and is the oldest album to be the best-selling album in the first quarter of the year since No Doubt's Tragic Kingdom in 1997.
 On 28 November 2012, the Recording Industry Association of America (RIAA) certified it Diamond after having sold more than 10 million copies in the United States alone, made it the first album released in the 2010s to achieve Diamond certification.
 In December 2012, it was announced that 21 was the best-selling album on iTunes for two years in a row.

 21 was the best-selling album of both 2011 and 2012 in the United States and Canada despite being over a year old.
 It is the first album to be the best-selling album two years in a row since Michael Jackson's Thriller was the best-selling album of 1983 and 1984.
 Despite being over a year old, 21 sold more copies in 2012 than the best-selling albums of 2006 through 2010 sold in their respective years.
 It is also one of only four albums in the Nielsen SoundScan era to sell over 4 million copies in each of two calendar years.
 Due to these successes, Billboard declared Adele the Artist of the Year for the second year in a row, making her the first solo female artist to receive the honor twice.